ErkanGorgulu/ASP.NET-CORE-TUTORIAL-APP/README.md

-This will be a tutorial app for ASP.NET CORE.
+It's a tutorial app where i try to use new features of ASP.NET Core and get to know around.